osteele/p5-server/docs/proxy-cache.md

 ## Implementation Details

+The server rewrites HTML and CSS files, as they are served, to load resources from the server itself instead of from CDN servers.
+This allows the server to cache these resources, and to serve them without an internet connection.

-In HTML documents served by the server, `script` element `src` attributes and `link` element `href` attributes whose values are CDN resources, are rewritten as requests against the development server.
+In HTML documents, the `src` attributes of `script` elements, and the `href` attributes of `link` element with a `type="stylesheet"` attribute, are modified.

 In CSS documents, URLs that resolve to CDN resources are also rewritten.
 This ensures that if the HTML for a sketch links to a CSS document that in turn